vinkrish/MachineLearning/docs/terminology.md

 - Training with too high a regularization rate.
 - Providing too few hidden layers in a deep neural network.

+### Bias

+The bias is an error from erroneous assumptions in the learning algorithm.
+High bias can cause an algorithm to miss the relevant relations between features and target outputs (underfitting).

 ### Overfitting

 The algorithm analyses the data and trains itself to create a high mathematical order model based on the data.